 Las Vegas is the perfect place to bond, reconnect, and make new memories with your best friends.
 My city has got you covered: there’s something for every personality, budget, and itinerary.

-Here are fun, cute, and unique things to do for your next girls trip to Vegas, along with tips I’ve learned first hand as a local.
+Here are fun things to do for your next girls trip to Vegas, along with tips I’ve learned first hand as a local.
 This list is not just for girls: it’s for anyone who’s open to a good time and trying new things!

 Swim & sunbathe by the hotel pool

 You’ll most likely have to pay a hefty fee for a private cabana.
 If you want to feel sand on your toes, there’s a faux beach at Mandalay Bay for $20 during the weekdays if you’re not a hotel guest.

 Walk down the Strip and Fremont Street Experience with a yard-long slushie

 Walking down the Strip and Fremont Street Experience with a yard-long frozen cocktail can mark you as a tourist, but they’re one of the few places in the U.S. where you can walk down the street with an alcoholic beverage in an open container.